Bitcoin ETFs: The Bear Case

-Bitcoin’s price action last year (more than doubling in 2023) was driven, in large measure, by a rebirth in interest in spot bitcoin exchange-traded funds (ETFs).
+Bitcoin’s (BTC) price action last year (more than doubling in 2023) was driven, in large measure, by a rebirth in interest in spot bitcoin exchange-traded funds (ETFs).
 BlackRock’s unexpected filing with the U.S. Securities and Exchange Commission (SEC) in June drove attention to the asset, which was one of the year’s best performers notching over 100% gains.

 Now, with a bitcoin ETF expected to be approved this week (as early as today), many are looking to “sell the news” of BTC’s good fortune.
 This is an excerpt from The Node newsletter, a daily roundup of the most pivotal crypto news on CoinDesk and beyond.
 You can subscribe to get the full newsletter here.
 For the bull case for Bitcoin ETFs, see here.

 It remains an open question whether the SEC will approve one or many of the dozens of open spot bitcoin ETF applications, though a denial is still in the cards.
 Bitcoin ETFs remaining in limbo, i.e. the status quo, might not even be bad for crypto.
 In fact, live bitcoin ETFs may not be everything market watchers are banking on; they may even be a net negative for the industry.